 Risk analysis is a combination of how likely an event is likely to happen and how much damage will result when it happens.
 How you react to the potential of a disaster depends on your personal assessment of the risk.

 In Hawaii, urban areas will be without electricity for a week or more.
 Those living in rural areas may be off the grid for months.
 When there is no electricity everything grinds to a halt.
 Stores, banks and filling stations are closed.
 When our harbors and airports are damaged, we will not be able to receive help from the mainland.
-We have less than 5 days supply of food supply on island and most of it requires refrigeration.
+We have less than 5 days supply of food on the island and most of it requires refrigeration.

-Most people take an “it will never happen to me” attitude.”
-When a hurricane is forecast, They rush to the store and find the shelves empty.
+Most people take an “it will never happen to me” attitude.
+When a hurricane is forecast, they rush to the store and find the shelves empty.